-In this article we are going to learn about programming DO UNTIL loops.
-First we are going to learn what loops are and why they are necessary.
+In this Excel VBA tutorial lesson, we are going to learn about programming DO UNTIL loops.
+First, we are going to learn what loops are and why they are necessary.
 Then we are going to learn how to use a DO UNTIL LOOP.

-Note: In excel VBA they are two types of DO LOOPS: DO WHILE and DO UNTIL.
+Note: In Excel VBA, there are two types of DO LOOPS: DO WHILE and DO UNTIL.
 Our focus will be on the DO UNTIL loop in this article.